Nolan Hill

 Nolan Hill is a residential neighbourhood in the northwest quadrant of Calgary, Alberta, Canada.
-Located near the north edge of the city, it is bounded by Sarcee Trail to the west, 144 Avenue N.W. to the north, the Sage Hill community across Shaganappi Trail to the east, and the Sherwood community across 128 Avenue N.W. to the south.
-It is one of five communities located within the Symons Valley area.
+Located near the north edge of the city, it is bounded by Sarcee Trail to the west, 144 Avenue N.W. to the north, the Sage Hill community across Shaganappi Trail to the east, and the Sherwood community across Symons Valley Parkway N.W. to the south.
+It is one of five communities in the Symons Valley area.

-Nolan Hill is located within Calgary City Council's Ward 2.
+Nolan Hill is in Calgary City Council's Ward 2.